dyan-st/TableChecker/README.md

 This code:
 1. Loops through ALL Excel files in a folder
 2. Counts rows and columns
+3. Extracts table column names
-3. Outputs an Excel file with the filenames, rows and columns, so you can check the format of all files at a glance without browsing through them manually!
+4. Outputs an Excel file with the filenames, table column names, rows and columns, so you can check the format of all files at a glance without browsing through them manually!